ExgnosisClasses/JavaWeek1/Labs/Lab 3-1 Operators/Lab 3-1 Operators.md

 ## Part 4: Increment operator

-Now use th ecode from the `UnaryLab` from the Solutions folder
+Now use the ecode from the `UnaryLab` from the Solutions folder

 ```java
 public class Runner {